U.S. flag

 If you are submitting a personal injury claim and you claim a loss of earnings, the VCF must determine whether you are unable to work, or have a reduced ability to work, as a result of an eligible 9/11-related physical condition.
 If that is the case, then the VCF must determine the extent of that loss.
 The VCF will then compute the amount of past and/or future lost wages in light of these factors (as explained below).
 Note: The VCF considers and calculates losses suffered before you submit your claim for lost earnings as “past” losses, and losses suffered after you submit your claim for lost earnings as “future” losses.

-If you are filing a deceased claim (i.e. a claim on behalf of a victim who died as a result of an eligible 9/11-related physical condition), you can make a claim for lost earnings/benefits incurred before the victim died as a result of an eligible condition and you can make a claim for the lost future earnings resulting from the death of the victim.
+If you are filing a deceased victim claim (i.e. a claim on behalf of a victim who died as a result of an eligible 9/11-related physical condition), you can make a claim for lost earnings/benefits incurred before the victim died as a result of an eligible condition and you can make a claim for the lost future earnings resulting from the death of the victim.

 See Section 2.3 for a detailed explanation of the methodology used to calculate future lost earnings